junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "NO, DEAN!"
 Cas yells, desperate.
 "Don't do this!"

-Sam gasps loudly, the sound of air pulsing into his lung vibrating through him.
+Sam gasps loudly, the sound of air pulsing into his lungs vibrating through him.

 And Michael, finally stirred from his stoic stance, raising a stopping hand at Lucifer, then turning to Dean.
 He stares into his soul, and asks, "What did you say?"